 Anacostia River Festival

-On April 10th, The Anacostia River Festival will host it’s 8th annual festival honoring the history and sounds of communities on both sides of the river.
+On May 20th, The Anacostia River Festival will host the annual festival honoring the history and sounds of communities on both sides of the river.
 You’ll see (and hear!) a lot here from:

 - Go-Go music